WileyBui/Create-It-Now/README.md

 * Users can either take a picture and upload an image from their device to a journal entry.

-* Push notification that notifies the users of their uncompleted to-do items and any to-do items that are due in the next 2 days.
+* Push notification that notifies the users of their past uncompleted to-do items and any to-do items that are due in the next 2 days.

 * Project progress: When all to-do items from a project are completed, the project progress